8891689/dictionary/README.md

 ```

--i <dictionary_path>: (Required) Specifies the dictionary file containing the word list.
-The file should be plain text with one word per line.
+-i <dictionary_path>: (Required) Specifies a dictionary file containing a list of words or character sets.
+This file should be plain text, with one word per line.

--l <length_specifier>: (Required) Specifies the length (number of words) for the combinations to be generated.
+-l <length_specifier>: (Required) Specifies the length of the combination to generate (number of words or passwords).

-Can be a single number, e.g., 12.
+Can be a single number, such as 12.

-Can be a range, e.g., 3-5 (will generate combinations of length 3, 4, and 5).
+Can be a range, such as 3-5 (which will generate combinations of lengths 3, 4, and 5).

--k: (Optional) Removes the separating spaces between words in the output.
+-k: (Optional) Removes spaces between words in the output.

 -R: (Optional) Random read mode.
-For each output generated, selects words randomly from the dictionary instead of sequentially.
-Note: The program still iterates through the combination indices internally to determine when to stop.
+For each output generated, a word (or character) is randomly selected from the dictionary, rather than sequentially.
+Note: The program still iterates over the combination index internally to determine when to stop.

 -c Prefix vocabulary